8 creative ideas to boost alumni engagement & fundraising amidst COVID-19

 Here's how Centenary College of Louisiana offered its support to alumni small business owners.

-3. Encourage non-monetary donations
+3. Encourage non-monetary donations from your alumni

 Since the educational fundraising landscape has evolved as an outcome of the coronavirus situation, the approach that institutions have been adopting for fundraising asks has also transformed.
 Since schools and universities need funds now more than ever to be able to support their students, but feel apprehensive about asking their alumni for monetary donations, a lot of them are choosing to opt for fundraising in kind.